ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/server-and-cloud/lambda_functions/_review.md

             - "False"
         correct_answer: 1
         explanation: >
-             Yes, You can easily create and modify environment variables from the AWS Lambda Console, CLI, or SDKs.
+             You can easily create and modify environment variables from the AWS Lambda Console, CLI, or SDKs.